cyrilou242/Heart-Disease-Prediction/README.md

 		0.842          0.792          0.863          0.932
 	Expected Accuray: processed.all.data
 		The data was randomly shuffled and tested using a 10-fold cross validation technique.
-		The average results are:
+		The average results for 5 cross validation are:
 		Avg Accuracy   Avg Recall     Avg Precision  Avg ROC_AUC 0.827          0.872          0.825          0.891

-#### SVM Classifier
+#### Naive Bayes Classifier
-	A Naive Bayes classifier for multivariate Bernoulli classifier is used for making predictions.
+	A Naive Bayes classifier for multivariate Bernoulli is used for making predictions.
 	Please keep in mind that using this classifier for this dataset is clearly not a good choice.
-	Only for demonstration purpose, accuracy for the small dataset is surprinsigly good.
+	Made only for demonstration purpose : accuracy for the small dataset is quite good.
 	The output is a probability representing the likelihood of the presence of heart disease.